top of page

 10. Check the Credentials: Yoga Alliance or American Yoga Council?

-This is a practical detail that matters more than many students realize.
+This is a practical detail that matters more than many students realize - especially when choosing the best yoga school in Charlotte.

 Two of the most recognized credentialing bodies right now are: